Icinga/icingaweb2-module-director/doc/82-Changelog.md

   tasks.
 When granted more (but not infinite) memory however this had the effect that he self-restricted himself to a lower limit.

+### User Interface
+* FIX: Assignment filters suggested only Host properties, you have been required to manually type Service property names

 1.4.0
 -----
 ### New requirements